stashkov/uni-bonn-courses-download/README.md

-the programme will create single ICS file with all the appointments, which you can later import to Google Calendar, MS Outlook, Thunderbird, or your favourite Calendar, assuming it accepts ICS file
+the programme will create single ICS file with all the appointments, which you can later import to Google Calendar, MS Outlook, Thunderbird, or your favourite Calendar, assuming it accepts .ics file